Last updated : February 17, 2025

-Creatinine levels that are out of the normal range may indicate that someone attempted to hide or mask drug use.
-When drug metabolites aren’t detected in the specimen but creatinine levels are out of the normal range, it’s determined to be inconclusive.
-The breakdown reads as “negative dilute.”
-That means creatinine levels indicate there is too much water in the urine.
-A diluted urine sample is a sign of someone trying to mask drug use.
-Even though there are no drugs detected, the fact that the urine is diluted poses a problem.
+Creatinine levels that are out of the normal range can indicate that someone attempted to hide or mask drug use.
+When drug metabolites aren’t detected in the specimen but creatinine levels are out of the normal range, the test is determined inconclusive.
+The term “negative dilute,” means creatinine levels indicated too much water in the urine.
+So, even though there are no drugs detected, the fact that the urine is diluted raises a red flag for employers who are wary of cheaters.

 A positive dilute drug test result occurs when creatinine levels are outside of the normal range and drug metabolites are detected.
-A positive dilute is always considered positive and will result in termination if conducted under a program for federal employees or a DOT drug test.
+A positive dilute is always considered positive.
+It results in termination if conducted under a program for federal employees or a DOT drug test.
 That’s often the case for those employed in the general workforce too.

 If the result is a negative dilute, many drug testing policies will require employees to return for another drug test.
-And, it’s often set up to be observed.
+Moreover, these tests are often set up to be observed.

-A specimen with creatinine levels (a waste product in the blood created by the normal use of muscle cells) of greater than or equal to 2 mg/dl but less than 5 mg/dl, and specific gravity less than or equal to 1.0010 calls for the Medical Review Officer (MRO) to require the donor to return for a second drug test under direct observation.
+In the case of Department of Transportation (DOT) drug testing, a specimen with creatinine levels (a waste product in the blood created by the normal use of muscle cells) greater than or equal to 2 mg/dl but less than 5 mg/dl, and specific gravity less than or equal to 1.0010 calls for the Medical Review Officer (MRO) to require the donor to return for a second drug test under direct observation.

 The second test following a negative dilute report must render a negative result.
-An applicant with a second directly observed negative dilute urine test result will be removed from duty or, in the case of a pre-employment test, isn’t eligible for hire under the employer’s uniformly enforced policy.
+An applicant with a second directly observed negative dilute urine test result will be removed from duty.
+In the case of a pre-employment test, the applicant becomes ineligible for hire.

-Should the employee decline a required retest due to a dilute specimen, it will be considered a “refusal to be tested.”
+Should the employee decline a required retest due to a dilute specimen, it will be considered a “refusal to test.”
 These are treated as a confirmed and verified positive result.
 The offer of employment is rescinded or current employment is terminated.

 Non-DOT and DOT regulations under 49 CFR Part 40.197 allow the employer to decide for himself whether to have the donor return for another one-time collection ensuring the following: